zhenggennj/ITU-R-HF/README.md

 If argument 6 is give as a negative number, the man-made noise will be set to that value where the galactic and atmospheric noise calculations are not performed.
 This second mode is of little value for this stand-alone program, ITURNoise.exe, running, P533.dll.
 Overriding the P372 calculation is included here and is consistent with some analyses desired in ITURHFProp which also uses the P372.dll.

 * Argument 7 indicates the location of the required CCIR data files.
 The data file path must be given as a string enclosed in double quotes without trailing back slash.
 In the example above the location of the required CCIR data files are on **drive G:** in the directory **\User\Data**, “G:\User\Data”
-* Argument 8 allows the program to provide return data from the P.372 calculation is several formats.
+* Argument 8 allows the program to provide return data from the P.372 calculation in several formats.
 The table below gives the integer print flag codes.

 |code|		    Print Mode|